Aerendir/bundle-features/Resources/docs/Features/Specification-Rechargeable.md

             EUR: 100
         # Optional: if not set the feature is free
         packs:
-            # The num of units: empty for a free feature
-            10: ~
             50:
                 # Optional.
 Currency code in ISO 4217 format.
 If not set the pack is free
                 EUR: 500